PreciselyData/SpatialAnalytics/docs/getting-started/azure-aks/README.md

 It is recommended to use a single Azure subscription to complete this tutorial.
 To make it easier, this tutorial is based on Azure portal and Azure Cloud Shell (Bash).
-There's nothing you need to per-install on your PC except pgAdmin4 and WebDAV client.
+There's nothing you need to pre-install on your PC except pgAdmin4 and WebDAV client.
 In order to achieve the best performance, try to create all resources in the same region.
 Some of the tasks in the document are simplified for easy starting, so it's not